Benyamin Sönmez: Early years and family

 Benyamin spent his childhood in Akşehir, a town in Konya Province, where the alleged tomb of Nasreddin Hoca is located.
 During his primary school years, he contributed to family's budget by selling food and drinks at street.

 Benyamin Sönmez grew up in a family that performed music altogether at home.
 As his father played tambur and his mother sang, his elder brother Mehmet and he accompanied their parents by playing kanun and darbuka.
 He remembers that his childhood toys were musical instruments like kanun, oud, cümbüş, electronic organ, darbuka, tambur, saz, ney as well as guitar.
-His father, a talented musician without any musical education, made Benyamin love music and introduced him in playing various musical instruments.
+His father, a talented musician without any formal musical education, made Benyamin love music and introduced him in playing various musical instruments.

 As a child, he accompanied his father at his father's musical performances with his group on stage at weddings.
 Benyamin envied his father, and imitated him at home after their return.
 A member of his father's musical group became aware of his elder brother's musical talent and advised to send him to conservatory.
 His brother Mehmet Sönmez studied playing contrabass at Ankara State Conservatory.
 After winning an international prize, his brother went to Belgium to play with the Royal Orchestra.
 He is currently a member of the Turkish Presidential Symphony Orchestra.